Dangers of black henna

 The risks of black henna lie in the paste's ingredients – specifically, a chemical called paraphenylenediamine (PPD).

-Although PPD can lawfully be used in hair dyes in the EU, this use is strictly controlled.
+Although PPD can lawfully be used in hair dyes in the UK and the EU, this use is strictly controlled.

 Dr Chris Flower, director general of the Cosmetic, Toiletry and Perfumery Association, explains: "PPD is safely and legally used in permanent hair dyes where clear instructions are given, and where the maximum level is controlled by law.
 But black henna often contains PPD at high levels, to give a dark colour quickly.